 Working with an insurance agent means you get the most suitable plan for your needs.

 After getting an epilepsy diagnosis, your doctor may decide to prescribe you medications to help with seizure control.
-Since medications may be necessary to control your seizure disorder, you’ll likely find a Part D plan that covers the medicine you need.
+Since medications may be necessary to control your seizure disorder, you’ll likely find a Part D plan that covers your needed medicine.

 Medicare beneficiaries with epilepsy likely need antiepileptic drugs such as levetiracetam.
 They may also need anticonvulsants such as Phenytoin.
 All Part D plans cover you for these specific medication types, and there may be a copayment.